-You may start out at a financial firm such as Morgan Stanley and learn a tremendous amount about banking and analysis before deciding that it’s not a good fit, as happened with our client, May.
-She built upon those skills when she eventually became involved with running a business as a gourmet food importer.
+You may start at a financial firm such as Morgan Stanley and learn a tremendous amount about banking and analysis before deciding that it’s not a good fit, as happened with our client, May.
+She built upon those skills when she eventually ran a business as a gourmet food importer.

 B-school gives you a deeper understanding of the complexities of the business world.
 Those problem-solving skills mastered during your MBA will carry over to your next position, and the one after that, too.

 (For more on the skills you will boost with an MBA degree, check out this story in MBA Crystal Ball.
 In it, Stacy shares some of the less apparent skills you should already have before starting business school.)